Land of the Earth-born Spirit

 According to Richard Moss, an authority on the Arapahoe language, “earth” is the denotative meaning of ‘biito o wu’, although it has the connotation of “earthborn” because Arapahoe cosmology dictates the earth is the source of all life.
 Incidentally, some refer to Vedauwoo as meaning “earthborn spirit” – which is incorrect according to Moss.
 Grammatically, this phrase is very different in Arapahoe: ‘beniito’wuu betee’ouw ceebii’oot’.

-More detail about Ms. Dekay’s production is found HERE.
+More detail about Ms. Dekay’s production is found in the Vertical Dance Section HERE.
 There are many hard references to the etymology of the word vedauwoo including past newspaper articles, playbills and books, 2 of which describe it in considerable detail (see for example Chapter 3, ‘The Story of Vedauwoo -1924’, in “History of Dramatics at the University of Wyoming”, M. L. DeKay, self-published, 1936 – now part of the Hebard Collection, American Heritage Center, University of Wyoming Archives).
 Take a look at another such book covering the subject in the MUSEUM.
 It is also notable that railroad maps of the area relinquished the name Skull Rocks in favor of Vedauwoo Glen thereafter and maps and records of the Civilian Conservation Corps recorded the area as Vedauwoo Glenn in the 1930’s.

 VEDAUWOO MUSEUM A COLLECTION OF OBJECTS OF LASTING AND HISTORIC VALUE